Economy of Puerto Rico: Quaternary sector

 Entrepreneurship and research & development (R&D) is relatively young on the island but has become increasingly important for its economy due to its downturn.
 Companies like Neolpharma and Rock Solid Technologies possess significant R&D operations on the island.
 Regarding entrepreneurship, several organizations have presence on the island as well, such as the Founder Institute, the Small Business Administration, SCORE, and Startup Weekend.
 Most entrepreneurial activities are driven by regional organizations that join academia, local government, and private businesses such as DISUR, INTECO, INTENE, and INTENOR.
 Other initiatives such as the Puerto Rico Technoeconomic Corridor, the Puerto Rico Science, Technology and Research Trust, and the Puerto Rico Small Business Technology and Development Center provide significant support to entrepreneurship and R&D on the island.

 Quinary sector

 Major management consulting firms have presence in the island including Accenture, the Boston Consulting Group, Booz Allen Hamilton, Deloitte, McKinsey & Company, and PricewaterhouseCoopers.

 Data

-The following table shows the main economic indicators in 1980–2021 (with IMF staff stimtates in 2022–2027).
+The following table shows the main economic indicators in 1980–2021 (with IMF staff estimtates in 2022–2027).
 Inflation below 5% is in green.